Post-Hospital Care for Elderly Veterans: How to Avoid Readmission and Support a Full Recovery

 - Physical therapy

-Other care provided might include:
+Other care services commonly provided after discharge include:

 - Mental health or moral support for the patient and sometimes their family caregiver(s)